owncloud-archive/documentation/user_manual/pim/contacts.rst

 ======================

 The contacts app of ownCloud is like any other mobile contact app but with more functionality.
-Just as you open your account you will get the default addressbook.
+Just as you open your account you will see the default addressbook.
 We will see later how you can add and remove addressbooks.

 Adding contacts